elys-network/elys/environment.md

 # Introduction

-In this document, we're going to see how to make a new environment from 0 with 2 differents servers with the Elys binary on its version **0.30.0**
+In this document, we're going to see how to create a new environment from scratch.
+We will demonstrate it setting up 2 different nodes with the Elys binary on its version **0.30.0**.

-## To be organized we have 2 servers with these names
+## Nodes

- 1. Mallorca
+1. Mallorca: Represents 60% of the staked tokens.
- 2. Fuji
+2. Fuji: Represents 40% of the staked tokens.

 ## Data for this example:

-- chain-id: elysdevnet-1
+- chain-id: `elysdevnet-1`
-- Moniker of Mallorca: mallorca
+- Mallorca moniker: `mallorca`
-- Moniker of Fuji: fuji
+- Fuji moniker: `fuji`

 ## Install Elys on (Mallorca and Fuji)

 ### Install the node

 > You have to make this step with Mallorca and Fuji Servers

 ```bash
 cd $HOME || return
 rm -rf $HOME/elys